CookieBadger/assetplacer-docs/installation.rst

 .. image:: images/BuildButton.png

-In case the button is not there, create a new C# script in your project and delete it again, and make sure you are using the Mono version of Godot.
+In case the button is not there, make sure you are using the Mono version of Godot, and press ``Project -> Tools -> C# -> Create C# solution``, or create a new C# script in your project and delete it again.

 4. Go to ``Project -> Project Settings -> Plugins`` and enable the AssetPlacer.